Attribution:CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=166474

 See Off-Campus Access to Library Materials for more details.

-Search engines vary from Web tools like Google or Google Scholar to institution based tools like UNLV Quick Search.
-UNLV libraries purchases research databases that contain peer reviewed biomedical literature.
+Search engines like Google or Google Scholar or institution based tools like UNLV Quick Search might be useful for your research.
+The UNLV University Libraries purchases research databases that contain peer reviewed articles.
 Many of our purchased library resources are representative of current research that has been reviewed by scientific peers for inclusion in journals.
 Using a variety of search engines and search strategies is the best way to pursue finding the best and relevant information for your topic area.
-Keep in mind that it is always important to critically analyze and evaluate every resources used in your research.
-Although research may be peer reviewed it is still open to critical analysis and evaluation.
+Keep in mind that it is always important to critically analyze and evaluate every resource used in your research.
+Although research may be peer-reviewed it is still open to critical analysis and evaluation.

 It depends upon your research question!
-If you are making an evidence-based scientific argument, then often you will be better off directly examining the sources (polling data, original research, agency data) that the news media people are discussing or reporting about.
+If you are making an evidence-based scientific argument, then often you will be better off directly examining the sources (polling data, original research, agency data) that the news media is discussing or reporting about.
 However, sometimes the news media are the original eyewitnesses of current events, and their news report might be a valuable source of information.
-Be cautious however, because the news often is presented as "info-tainment" and is more about entertaining the audience than providing dry, objective, and reliable facts and data.
+Be cautious however, because the news often is presented as "info-tainment" and is more about entertaining the audience than providing objective, reliable facts, and data.

 There are a number of free search tools (Google Scholar, etc.) that are listed on the subject guides (http://guides.library.unlv.edu/browse.php) that are available to anyone.
-Also, the State of NV subscribes to several general search tools on behalf of NV Residents (http://nsla.nv.gov/Library/Library_Services/Research_Databases/), other states may do the same.
+Also, the State of NV subscribes to several general search tools on behalf of NV Residents other states may do the same.
 Check with your local public library to see what other search tools you may have access to.
-Public libraries also participate in InterLibrary Loan, so check with them to see what their policies are about the number of items you can request.
-Also, like Sue used to do, you could enroll in college class(es) every semester to maintain library card privileges!
+Public libraries also participate in interlibrary loan, so check with them to see what their policies are about the number of items you can request.

 This is an ongoing debate within many of the scholarly disciplines, and the discussion includes not only articles and books but also data sets and software programs.
 Check out this subject guide to scholarly communication by Andrea Wirth for more information:http://guides.library.unlv.edu/content.php?pid=50338